 Review the following findings in the light of this guidance:

 P58L24: "When it is set to zero (0) the Public Key Identifier .." at first glance appears to be against the Style Guide because of the "is set to" but this may be OK because it is not specifying who sets it when (behaviour), and is only defining the meaning of this field when it has been so set.
 The same situation in L32 and L43

+Editor[M]: duplicated comment, Page 58, Line 24,Replace “When it is set to zero (0)” with “When the Number of Public Key Identifiers subfield is 0, ”

+Editor[M]: duplicated comment, Page 58, Line 32,Replace “When it is set to zero (0)” with “When the Number of Domain Identifiers subfield is 0, ”

+Editor[M]: duplicated comment, Page 58, Line 43,Replace “When the Cache Supported bit is set to one (1)” with “When the Cache Supported subfield is 0, ”

 P58L50: "An AP sets" described behavior and needs to be deleted.